How to Add, Change and Format Cell Borders in Excel [Ultimate Guide]

 • Thick Bottom Border

-You may need to apply different types of borders to differentiate among data even sometimes to visualize the outcome clearly.
-Nevertheless, we can change border types of any range using the Borders command of the Home tab.
+You may need to apply different types of borders to differentiate between data or to visualize outcomes clearly.
+Border types for any range can be modified using the Borders command of the Home tab.

 Different types of cell borders in Excel